kuzzmak/car_prices_predictor/README.md

 - study effects of different normalization or standardization techniques on the quality of model predictor
 - different optimizators, loss functions, lr schedulers
 - train for longer and with bigger model, try overfitting
+- add early stopping
+- study layer gradients through time and how to make them "more normal"